bensheldon/island94.org/_posts/2025-01-05-living-parklife-with-rails-coming-from-jekyll.md

 ### Parklife with Ruby on Rails

-I hope I’m not diminishing [Parklife](https://parklife.dev/) by writing that it isn’t _much_ more than `wget`.
+I hope I’m not diminishing [Parklife](https://parklife.dev/) by writing that it isn’t functionally _much_ more  than `wget`.
 It’s in Ruby and mounts+crawls a Rack-based web application, does a little bit to rewrite the base URLs, and spits out a directory of static HTML files.
 That’s it!
 It’s great!

 It was pretty easy for me to make a lightweight Ruby on Rails app, that loaded up all my markdown-formatted content and frontmatter, and spat them out again as Controllers and ERB Views.